What Is Executive Function? 7 Deficits Tied to ADHD

 The term “executive functioning” was coined in the 1970s by Karl Pribram, whose research indicated that the executive functions are mediated primarily by the prefrontal cortex.
 Traditionally, it’s been used extensively in neuropsychology, clinical psychology, and psychiatry.
 In recent years, however, it’s spread into the broader field of general psychology and into education, where it’s often incorporated into teaching strategies and classroom accommodations.

-So far, we know about four circuits in this part of the brain that relate to executive functioning — and executive functioning deficits.
+So far, we know about four circuits in prefrontal cortex of the brain that relate to executive function — and executive dysfunction.

 – The “What” Circuit: Goes from the frontal lobe — especially the outer surface — back into an area of the brain called the basal ganglia, particularly a structure called the striatum.
 The “What” Circuit is linked to working memory, so it’s in this circuit that what we think starts to guide what we do.
 This is particularly true when it comes to plans, goals, and the future.